 In fact, it wasn’t so much the takeover as the whitewashing from history of whatever came before.
 2005 was Year Zero – name, team colours and tradition all went out the window.

-For that brief season, though, SV’s big-name opponents were Wacker Innsbruck, LASK Linz and… FC Liefering, Red Bull Salzburg’s de facto reserve side are sure to host the city derby at the Red Bull Arena.
-The rest of the season, such is the paucity of Liefering’s support, they play out of town at nearby Grödig.
+For that brief season, though, SV’s big-name opponents were Wacker Innsbruck, LASK Linz and… FC Liefering, Red Bull Salzburg’s de facto reserve side hosted the city derby at the Red Bull Arena.
+These days, a few hundred still gather there for Liefering games, even though the club cannot gain promotion while the parent one remains in the top flight.

 The Red Bull Arena is at Wals-Siezenheim west of town, close to the German border.
 It also staged three (Greek) matches for Euro 2008.
-SV Austria Salzburg are also in the far west of town, right by the airport, at the My Phone Austria Stadion, improved for the 2015-16 campaign.
+SV Austria Salzburg are also in the far west of town, right by the airport, at the Max-Aicher-Stadion, improved for the 2015-16 campaign.

 Consisting of one main stand, half-seated, with a bar/restaurant at the back, the stadium is by the Klostermaierhofweg bus stop on line No.10 from central Hanuschplatz.
 Online sales are €13 to sit in Sector A, €10 to stand in the fans’ area alongside, and €8 to stand by the pitch.
 Tickets are also available on the day at the ground.
 A fans’ bar, Violett, opens on match days, by tennis courts near the stadium entrance.
 Alongside, the lovely, traditional Gasthaus Kuglhof offers a bucolic beer garden ideal for pre-match relaxation.
 Nearby on the main road, Garfield is a friendly Imbiß with a side terrace, purveying classic Balkan snacks, ćevapčići, pljeskavica and so on.